Last Updated on June 15, 2025 by The Insurance Pros

 🏡 Is It Required to Have Smoke Detectors in Michigan Homes?

 Yes.
-Michigan law mandates smoke detectors in all residential buildings, based on when the structure was built or last renovated.
+Michigan law requires the installation of smoke detectors in all residential buildings, regardless of the construction or renovation date.

 ✅ Legal Requirements: